Aquatic Therapy for adults and children

 Play based exercises (children).

-You will have been referred by your physiotherapist.
-They will explain why they have recommended that you have Aquatic Therapy, and then discuss with you if you would like to continue with this as a treatment option.
+Your physiotherapist will refer you for Aquatic Therapy.
+They will explain why they have recommended this treatment for you.
+You will then decide whether you would like to continue with this as a treatment option.

-If for any reason (such as fear of water) you feel this therapy is not for you, then other physiotherapy treatments can often be used as an alternative (for example gym based classes or individual exercises).
+If for any reason (such as fear of water) you feel this therapy is not for you, we can often use other physiotherapy treatments.
+Alternative options can include gym based classes or individual exercises.
 Being unable to swim is not a problem as our pool is not deep.
-Armbands can be provided for children.
+Armbands are available for children.

-Although most patients are eligible for Aquatic Therapy, your physiotherapist will complete a health screening form with you, as there are a few medical conditions that would stop you having Aquatic Therapy.
+Although most patients are eligible, there are a few medical conditions that would stop you having Aquatic Therapy.
+Your physiotherapist will complete a health screening form with you.

 Are there any side effects to Aquatic Therapy?